xanderdunn/kube-state-rs/README.md

 - See that the labels have been restored on the node: `kubectl get nodes my-new-node --show-labels`

 ### Assumptions
+- For this implementation I assume that node labels can be modified by anyone from anywhere at anytime.
+If we were to instead apply all label changes through a particular pod service, this problem would be much easier to solve.
+That service could store the metadata, and a separate service could trigger applying the metadata to the node by reading from storage.
 - This repo uses a local minikube to run integration tests with `cargo test` both locally for dev and in GitHub Action CI.
 - This service assumes that every node has a `metadata.name`, and it assumes that the name will be a unique identifier.
+Suppose unique node names node1...node10,000.
+I assume that when nodeN leaves the cluster, we can expect nodeN to return to the cluster, rather than for example always returning to the cluster with a new identifier, such as node10,001.
+If that's not the case, then we need some kind of zookeeper strategy to apply labels to at most one node, regardless of node identifier.
 - [Kubernetes ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) were chosen as the persistent storage mechanism here because it's a simple, built-in key-value store that works for this purpose.
 We create one `ConfigMap` for each node.
 We assume that the creation and replacement of `ConfigMap`s is cheap, and that any particular node will have a relatively small number of labels (not hundreds or thousands of labels per node).
 - We assume that all labels on a node when it is deleted are exactly what we want to persist.
 If there is a label stored in a `ConfigMap` that is no longer on the node when it is deleted, it will be removed from the `ConfigMap`.
 - We assume a label should be set on a node only if the label is missing.
 If the label is already set, we do not overwrite it.